flavioaiello/swarm-router/README.md

 - TLS termination optionally with X.509 mutual auth
 - End to end encryption with TLS passthrough when using TLS encryption
 - Docker swarm mode stack isolation by swarm-router cascading

+## Docker Swarm Mode 1.12+
+Built for docker swarm mode ingress networking: Secure service discovery using fqdn forwarding with dns resolution based on  embedded dns.
+Therefore there is no need to mount the docker socket and maintain labels on compose recipe.
+Just define your fully qualified service names per network as shown in the sample excerpts below.

+## Performance
+This one is built for high throughput and little CPU usage.
+Haproxy implements zero-copy and tcp-splicing based TCP handling.
+Golang based projects are lacking on those feature support: https://github.com/golang/go/issues/10948.
+(All golang based projects like Traefik etc. are also affected)

 ## Getting started
 Common docker swarm mode requirements can be accomplished by combining different swarm-router capabilites.
 The main use cases are made by single swarm-router instance or in cascading mode to isolate stacks from each other.